Silver Springs Parks

 July 25, 2009 - Trees add ambiance, shade, privacy, and beauty.

-HOW WE FINANCE THE MAINTENANCE ON OUR PARKS
+HOW WE FINANCE THE MAINTENANCE ON OUR SILVER SPRINGS PARKS

 1988 - May - American Savings and Loan Association sold Parcel “H” to the Homeowners Association for $10.00 for the purpose of developing a park/recreational area. [search for this deed]